ztalbot2000/homebridge-cmd4/README.md

 ```

+### Step 2 `homebridge-cmd4 config.json`

-   Homebridge-cmd4 only uses one command string, that being:
+   Homebridge-cmd4 only uses one command string as there are many
+   options beyond on/off.
+This command string is:

    ...
    "state_cmd": "< path to some executable or script >"